 - Draw fee for line of credit

 Some fees and costs may be negotiable.
 If a fee seems excessive, or if another lender you’ve prequalified with doesn’t charge it, talk to the lender about reducing or eliminating the fee before finalizing your loan agreement.

 The bottom line

 The cost of a business loan varies widely, depending on the type of loan you take out, your lender, the creditworthiness of your company and the additional fees you may be charged.

 When comparing loans, you want to review more than just the interest rate or APR.
-It’s imperative to read the fine print and have your lender explain each fee associated with your loan so you can evaluate the total cost of a business loan.
+Read the fine print and have your lender explain each fee associated with your loan so you can evaluate the total business loan cost.

 The exact loan amount you can borrow depends on your business’s financial situation, credit history and the amount the lender is willing to offer.
 On average, business owners can get loan amounts ranging from $150,000 with a small bank to nearly $600,000 with a large bank.

 Repayment terms for business loans can range anywhere from six months to 25 years.
 The longest terms are typically reserved for commercial real estate, while short-term loans typically offer terms of six to 24 months.